Honours and Masters Research at the Melbourne Dental School

-The Melbourne Dental School is a research and training-intensive teaching school in the Faculty of Medicine, Dentistry & Health Sciences.
+The Melbourne Dental School is a research and training-intensive teaching school in the Faculty of Medicine, Dentistry and Health Sciences.
 Our internationally recognised scientists undertake multidisciplinary basic science and clinical research.

 Our basic science research is largely focused on understanding oral and related systemic diseases at the microbial, immunological and molecular level ‒ with a view to the development of novel, effective, and specific prevention and treatment strategies.
 Basic science research project themes include: (1) host-microbe interactions, (2) microbiomes, (3) bacterial virulence, (4) oral cancer, (5) vaccine technology, (6) developmental defects, (7) biomaterials for tissue repair and regeneration, and (8) life events and environmental effects on human mineralised tissues.